Marzlio/ImageGrab/README.md

 - Configurable settings for customizing screenshot size, number of frames, GIF speed, and more.
 - Options for live or test environment setups.
 - Automated deletion of original video files after processing (configurable).
+- Robust error handling and retry mechanism for failed processes.

 ## Prerequisites